DerDoktorFaust/PDFToolBox/README.md

 ##Update Log

+#Version 1.1.1
+-Added garbage collection of converted PDF files when merging is used (i.e. a Word document gets converted to PDF when its part of the merging process; this new PDF is now deleted); when simply converting a Word doc to PDF, the PDF is not deleted

 #Version 1.1
 -Added conversion of Word files to PDF files with a button -Added ability to add Word files and automatically convert to PDF when merging